Multiple Mellin-Barnes integrals in Schwinger-DeWitt technique: Resonant case example

 The only series representation of resonant $N$-fold MB integral with $N>1$ we used in~\cite{BKW25a} is one for the complete kernel $\bbW_\alpha[f|\sigma, m^2]$ for the operator function $f(\h F)=e^{-\tau\hat F}/\hat F$.
 Its MB representation is given by \eqref{tildeE1}-\eqref{tildeE3}, which for $\m=\n=1$ reads

 where $\lp z_1,z_2\rp=\lp\sigma/2\tau,m^2\tau\rp$.
-An important observation one can make is that for all integer values of $\alpha$ the non-splitting chain $C$ in the integral~\eqref{h3mu1nu1} can be chosen straight, so, in accordance with the general theory outlined in Sec.~\ref{DefSubSec} no chain deformation is necessary and one can simply choose $C=\bm{\g}+i\bbR^2$ with $\bm\gamma\in\bbR^2$.
+An important observation one can make is that for all integer values of $\alpha$ the non-splitting 2-cycle $C$ in the integral~\eqref{h3mu1nu1} can be chosen straight, so, in accordance with the general theory outlined in Sec.~\ref{DefSubSec}, no 2-cycle deformation is necessary and one can simply choose $C=\bm{\g}+i\bbR^2$ with $\bm\gamma\in\bbR^2$.
 This somewhat simplifies the series evaluation procedure in the resonant case, which we briefly outline below.